 The requirements that apply will generally depend on whether your vehicle is defined in transport law as a ‘vehicle’ or a ‘motor vehicle’.
 It is important to determine which you are using.
 To be sure, check out the full and complete legal definition of vehicle and motor vehicle in the interpretation section of the Land Transport Act 1998 (external link) and in the gazette notice given above.

-Except for those listed above all other powered vehicles require registration, an appropriate drivers licence and must meet appropriate equipment and safety standards for the appropriate class of vehicle.
+Except for those listed above all other powered vehicles require registration, an appropriate driver licence and must meet appropriate equipment and safety standards for the appropriate class of vehicle.

 The following are examples of vehicles that meet the definition of motor vehicle but have difficulties meeting the safety standards and other requirements.
 This means they cannot be operated on the road.